 If you notice your furnace blowing cold air, it’s safe to say it isn’t doing its job.
 Even in warmer places like here in Phoenix, it’s important to have a working furnace for those days when it does get a little bit chilly.
 It can be extremely frustrating when you turn on your furnace to heat up the home, and all it does is blow cold air on you.
 The good news is that there’s almost always a relatively simple solution to this problem, and either you or a Phoenix HVAC professional will be able to get your furnace functioning properly again soon.

-Causes (and Solutions) for Furnace Blowing Cold Air
+Causes and Solutions for Furnace Blowing Cold Air

-There are many possible reasons your Phoenix furnace could be blowing cold air.
+There are many possible reasons your furnace is blowing cold air.
 You may be able to fix some of them yourself, while you may need to call an HVAC professional for some of these issues.
 While the list below will help you narrow down the possible reasons your furnace could be blowing cold air, sometimes the fastest solution is to call a Phoenix furnace repair company as soon as you notice the problem.
 That way, you’ll be able to rest assured that a professional is finding the fastest way to get your home warm again.

 With that said, here are 15 possible reasons your furnace is blowing cold air.